blickers/livebackup/README.md

 # livebackup
-Simply create a bootable squashfs live systems from your running Linux

-This is a bash script designed to create a bootable squashfs file from either an installed Linux system or the live system itself.
-It's an adaptation of the "Live Ubuntu Backup" script originally authored by billbear@gmail.com.
-I've simplified its code, concentrating solely on live system backups and ensuring it functions for more than just Ubuntu; it supports any Debian-based Linux distribution.
+This Bash script creates a bootable SquashFS live system from your currently running Linux installation.
+Adapted from the original 'Live Ubuntu Backup' script by billbear@gmail.com, it has been streamlined to focus exclusively on live system backups.
+Unlike the original, it supports not just Ubuntu but any Debian-based Linux distribution.

-The squashfs backup file can be booted directly using GNU grub:
+The SquashFS backup can be booted directly via GNU GRUB.
+Here's a typical GRUB configuration example for booting from a backup.squashfs file:

 ```
  menuentry "GNU/Linux in SQUASHFS IMAGE (Live CD mode, read only)" {